brson/wasm-opt-rs/notes.md

 I was a little concerned about completing the work for a budget of 30,000 USD, but thought we could likely do it without going too far overbudget and undervaluing ourselves.
-In any case, even if we did go overbudget, I suspected we wouldn't go too far over budget, and having a solid success with the W3F would be good for our future prospects.
+In any case, even if we did go overbudget, I suspected we wouldn't go too far over budget, and having a solid success with the W3F would be valuable in the future.

 So we asked for 30,000 USD.
 I didn't attempt to do any estimation of how many hours it would take besides looking at the deliverables we were proposing